 Challenge 3.
 Prioritization of the most important features

-Sometimes it may be diffucult to distinguish the key features that have to be implemented before others.
-At the beginning of healthcare MVP development, you should discuss the crucial aspects of your future product with other experts: the development team, Project Managers, designers, business development specialists and the marketing department.
-To build a successful MVP, it has to be combined work of many people.
-If you don’t know what to start with, you can try some proven methods of prioritization, that can help you to manage the sequence and priorities and keep everything in order.
-Let me introduce you to 3 common methods that will be perfect at the beginning of your journey, when building an MVP:
+Sometimes it may be difficult to distinguish the key features that have to be implemented before others.
+At the beginning of healthcare MVP development, you should discuss the crucial aspects of your future product with other experts: the development team, Project Managers, designers, business development specialists, and the marketing department.
+To build a successful MVP, it has to be the combined work of many people.
+If you don’t know what to start with, you can try some proven methods of prioritization that can help you to manage the sequence and priorities and keep everything in order.
+Let me introduce you to 3 standard methods that will be perfect at the beginning of your journey when building an MVP:

-- Must is about obligatory features which must be included in the application because without them the whole project will fail.
+- Must is about obligatory features that must be included in the application because the whole project will fail without them.

-- Could is about small advancements which don’t play any critial role in the project but their presence doesn’t interfere with the release.
+- Could is about small advancements which don’t play any critical role in the project, but their presence doesn’t interfere with the release.

-- Won’t address to the features of a the lowest importance.
+- Won’t address the features of the lowest importance.
 Due to their insignificance, they can be easily omitted or postponed for the next release.

-2. KANO model is the next prioritization technique and a bit more complex than MoSCoW.
-It’s an analytical tool combining the product’s characteristics with the level of clients’ satisfaction.
+2. KANO model is the next prioritization technique and is a bit more complex than MoSCoW.
+It’s an analytical tool combining the product’s characteristics with the level of client satisfaction.
 This method divides priorities by 5 following criteria:

 - Must-be – users consider a product functional only if these features are included.

-- One-dimensional – features of ambivalent nature: they aren’t obligatory for the product’s functioning but they’re strongly desireable for the customers.
+- One-dimensional – features of ambivalent nature: they aren’t obligatory for the product’s functioning, but they’re strongly desirable for the customers.
 This category is about predicting your target group’s needs and demands.
-If you won’t deliver these features, the probability of the user’s experience dissapointment is higher.
+If you won’t deliver these features, the probability of the user experiencing disappointment is higher.

-- Attractive – nice-to-have and enjoyable features for the users but also unexpected for them so their absence won’t lead to disappointment.
+- Attractive – nice-to-have and enjoyable features for the users but also unexpected for them, so their absence won’t disappoint them.

-- Indifferent – attributes that don’t add any value to the product from the perspective of customer.
-They’re indifferent for them.
+- Indifferent – attributes that don’t add any value to the product from the perspective of the customer.
+They’re unconcerned for them.